holdfenytolvaj/pogi/docs/index.md

 ```

 ## Why we need +1?
-Since wanted to keep things simple (and fully use Postgre), ORMs were out of consideration. pg.js on the other
+Since wanted to keep things simple (and use Postgre full power as much as possible), ORMs were out of consideration. pg.js on the other
 hand was too basic, still required a lot of boiler plate code.
 MassiveJs looked promising, but
 there again too much restriction applied (no pool, no logger, no typescript, no transaction, no mixing of
-relational and jsonb columns (not safely at least), etc).
+relational and jsonb columns (not safely at least), etc) and adding these were not possible without redesign.